rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-10-watching-rancher-desktop-reconcile.md

 building something similar next to it.
 You get an API that explains itself and a loop that makes your requests come true, and you did not have to write either of them.

+[^crd]: A CustomResourceDefinition, the way you teach a Kubernetes API server about a new kind of object.
+The build step that writes it from the Go types is controller-gen.

+[^wait]: There is also `rdd ctl wait-condition`, which blocks until one named condition is met, so a script can wait for exactly the state it needs.

 ---